banhpete/Notes-on-Back-End-Topics/README.md

 #### Arrays
  - You need to use 'new' when creating an array so we an allocate memory to it, ultimately it is an object and objects need to be allocated memory.
 It's an object of the array class.
  - When you create an array, all values in an array are initialized to a default value.
 Think that when you create an array the space needs to be set right away, so it needs to have a default value.
+#### For loops
+ - Remember that in C# we have two types of for loops.
+The regular for loop where we need to create an integer to iterate through the array, and then we have foreach to iterate through each item without using an index.
 #### Strings
  - Strings are immutable, all strings methods return a new one similiar to JS.
  - C# has Verbatim strings.
 Essentially if you prefix the string with '@' you don't need to escape certain characters.
 This works great for strings that represents paths.